 Backwaters of Kerala

 Backwater is a body of stagnant water connected to a river.
 The backwaters of Kerala- meandering inland lakes networked by canals – stretch to over 1900km.
-Boat across these tranquil stretches are an experience unique to Kerala.
+Boat across these tranquil stretches is an experience unique to Kerala.
 Large Kettuvalloms (traditional country crafts over 60ft. in length) have been converted into luxury houseboats for these cruises.
-Local Malayali people call it Kayals.
+Local Malayali people call it Kayaks.

-Alappuzha backwaters, better known as the Venice of East, is popular for its boat races, houseboat holidays, beaches, marine products and coir industry.
+Alappuzha backwaters, better known as the Venice of East, are popular for their boat races, houseboat holidays, beaches, marine products, and coir industry.
 A singular characteristic of this land is the region called Kuttanad.
-The Granary of Kerala, Kuttanad is perhaps the only place in the world were farming is done below sea level.
+The Granary of Kerala, Kuttanad is perhaps the only place in the world where farming is done below sea level.

 The dazzling Beaches of Kerala

-Travel to Beaches of Kerala in order to explore the traditions and culture of the people living alongside the coastline.
-Although Kerala beaches to take up a backseat because of the backwater cruises and the Ayurveda holidays, yet it is recommended that if you are in Kerala and you must pay a visit to the sensous beaches of Kerala.
-Plan you tour to Kerala beaches now! and discover the “undiscovered beach hideaways” of Kerala
+Travel to the Beaches of Kerala to explore the traditions and culture of the people living alongside the coastline.
+Although Kerala beaches take up a backseat because of the backwater cruises and the Ayurveda holidays, it is recommended that if you are in Kerala and you must pay a visit to the sensuous beaches of Kerala.
+Plan your tour to Kerala beaches now! and discover the “undiscovered beach hideaways” of Kerala

 Varkala beach is one of the most beautiful beaches of Kerala.
-It tends to attracts tourist and make them wonder that there is still some undiscovered beauty on the land.
-Varkala, a calm and quiet hamlet, lies on the outskirts of Thiruvananthapuram district.
-It has several places of tourist attractions like a enticing beach, a 2000 year old Vishnu temple and the ashramam – ‘Sivagiri Mutt‘ a little distance from the beach.
+It tends to attract tourists and make them wonder that there is still some undiscovered beauty on the land.
+Varkala, a calm and quiet hamlet, lies on the outskirts of the Thiruvananthapuram district.
+It has several places of tourist attractions like an enticing beach, a 2000-year-old Vishnu temple, and the ashram – ‘Sivagiri Mutt‘ a little distance from the beach.

-At the tranquil Varkala beach is a quiet sea resort rich in mineral water springs.
+The tranquil Varkala beach is a quiet sea resort rich in mineral water springs.
 A dip in the holy waters at this beach is believed to purge the body of impurities and the soul of all sins.
-Hence the name ‘Papanasam beach’.You can also locate a two thousand year old shrine the Janardhanaswamy Temple, which stands on the cliffs overlooking the beach, a short distance away.
+Hence the name ‘Papanasam beach’.You can also locate a two-thousand-year-old shrine the Janardhanaswamy Temple, which stands on the cliffs overlooking the beach, a short distance away.

 Other Beaches of Kerala Vizhinjam Beach, Bekal Beach, Beypore Beach, Thangasserey Beach, Kappad Beach, Ezhimala Beach.